Top 27 Dog-Friendly Beaches in Washington State

 11. Spencer Spit State Park – Lopez Island, WA

-Spencer Spit State Park allows dogs on leash year-round.
-This park is located on Lopez Island in Washington.
-The beach is ideal for engaging in watersports like – kayaking, paddle boarding, camping, and fishing.
+Spencer Spit State Park, located on Lopez Island in Washington, allows dogs on leashes year-round.
+The beach is ideal for watersports like kayaking, paddle boarding, camping, and fishing.

 The park has oceanfront campsites available for use.
-The park is quintessential for picnicking and playing on the beach.
+It is quintessential for picnicking and playing on the beach.
 The lagoon’s two-mile-long trail is superb for hiking.
-They conduct junior ranger programs for kids from the 5th of July till Labor Day.
+From the 5th of July until Labor Day, they conduct junior ranger programs for kids.

 12. Pacific Pines State Park – Ocean Park, WA